Brewing Up Success: The Rise of Coffee in China

 Even though tea dominates China's drink of choice and is likely to remain so, coffee is becoming increasingly popular as a Western symbol of status and prestige, as well as a favorite after-dinner drink.
 Coffee consumption in China has grown rapidly over the past four years and is growing steadily.
 While coffee consumption per capita in China is still well below the European or US average, it is rising sharply in metropolitan areas, especially in large metropolitan areas.

-In recent years, coffee culture (defined by increased coffee consumption and coffee-related activities) has become all the caffeinated buzz in China.
-As early as 2004, coffee culture was described as "café culture"; that includes coffee shops, cafés, restaurants, coffee vending machines, etc. The growth of Chinese coffee culture is supported by the rising household incomes and more Chinese traveling overseas, where they discover Western-style coffee culture first hand.
+In recent years, coffee culture in China (defined by increased coffee consumption and coffee-related activities) has become all the caffeinated buzz.
+As early as 2004, coffee trends was described as "café culture"; that includes coffee shops, cafés, restaurants, coffee vending machines, etc. The growth of Chinese coffee culture is supported by the rising household incomes and more Chinese traveling overseas, where they discover Western-style coffee culture first hand.

 “For example, California-based Blue Bottle Coffee opened its first store on the Chinese mainland yesterday.
 It is housed in a historical building near Suzhou Creek in Shanghai as the company prefers to inject new blood into old structures.It is the latest addition to the company's global network of 102 cafes, as well as the latest international brand vying for a piece of the booming local coffee market.